khofstadter/navigatingthedigitalworld.com/docs/existential-risks.md

 More to come ...

 ## Image credits
-Header image was generated with AI by krishofstadter on 12 October 2023 at 10:29 pm using "make an image collage with existential risks e.g. climate change, AI, biowarfare".
+Header image was generated with Image Creator (DALL·E 3) on 12 October 2023 at 10:29 pm using "make an image collage with existential risks e.g. climate change, AI, biowarfare".

 ## Footnotes
 [^inconsistent-terms]: This is true as often researchers in the same academic field don't use terms consistently, which can be frustrating to students, or anyone doing literature review.